-Pitkin County Public Health (PCPH), Aspen Valley Hospital, and other local agencies are closely monitoring the COVID-19 situation.
-We are working together to prepare, following recommendations and protocols from the Centers for Disease Control and Prevention (CDC) as well as the Colorado Department of Public Health and Environment (CDPHE).
-We are dedicated to ensuring the health and safety of our community and visitors.
+Pitkin County Public Health (PCPH), Aspen Valley Hospital, and other local agencies are closely monitoring the COVID-19 situation to ensure the health and safety of our community.
+We are working together, following recommendations and protocols from the Centers for Disease Control and Prevention (CDC) as well as the Colorado Department of Public Health and Environment (CDPHE), to safely move our community forward.

-This decision aligns with our community’s proactive approach to mitigate the transmission rate of the virus and flatten the dissemination curve, while also being aggressive with Hospital preparation for critically ill patients.
-And Aspen Valley Hospital stands ready to provide supportive care for patients with severe symptoms, who may need hospitalization or a higher level of care.
+This decision to resume non-urgent, non-emergent surgeries, procedures and outpatient services aligns with our community’s cautious approach to re-opening the community, staying vigilant with social distancing and safety measures.
+Today, and throughout this crisis, Aspen Valley Hospital stands ready to provide supportive care for patients, including those with COVID-19 symptoms who may need hospitalization or a higher level of care.

 If you are an Aspen Valley Hospital patient and have questions about an upcoming surgery, appointment or procedure, please call your provider or the department for further instructions.